Want SEO results?

 Though not currently a ranking factor, AMP does have an effect on clicks, impressions and overall user experience.

-All of which have a direct effect on SEO.
+All of which have a direct effect on getting better SEO.

 And lastly, get better SEO results by making sure your site is on HTTPS.